redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 Done in 8972.614 ms
 ```

-The above statitics are for a file that is nearly 100Mb is size.
-It takes 5 times longer to write the data to shared memory than it does to calculate the actual hash.
+The above statistics are for a file that is nearly 100Mb is size.
+We can see that writing the data to shared memory as unsigned, 8-bit integers takes about 5 times longer than calculating the actual hash!

 Ouch!

 ## Convert Binary Hash to Printable String